-HMRC - STSM101010 - What Is A Collective Investment Scheme?
+HMRC - STSM101010 - Collective Investment Scheme?

 A Collective Investment Scheme (CIS) is an arrangement that enables investors to contribute to, and effectively ‘pool’ their respective assets within, a fund scheme and have these professionally managed by an independent manager.
 Investors taking part in such arrangements are able to participate in or receive profits or income from investments held by the fund scheme.